ceph/ceph/doc/releases/octopus.rst

 Upgrade compatibility notes
 ---------------------------

+* Starting with Octopus, there is now a separate repository directory for each version on `download.ceph.com` (e.g., ``rpm-15.2.0`` and ``debian-15.2.0``).
+The traditional package directory that is named after the release (e.g., ``rpm-octopus`` and ``debian-octopus``) is now a symlink to the most recently bug fix version for that release.
+  We no longer generate a single repository that combines all bug fix versions for a single named release.

 * The RGW "num_rados_handles" has been removed.
   If you were using a value of "num_rados_handles" greater than 1 multiply your current "objecter_inflight_ops" and